 This means that they help the cities do everything from bring in new job opportunities with businesses and such, and all the way to helping create low-interest and deferred loan programs for communities to develop housing.
 Very cool, and very essential.
 We wanted all of this to come together in a warm, conversational, and decidedly not-too-government-feeling brand.

-When it came to the website, it's all about people able to find what they need easily.
+The website is all about getting people what they need, easily.
 We created a resource library full of forms and documents that people need to complete prior to stopping by the office, and resources for each city to help those considering setting up their business in Scott County.

 To learn more or ask a question, please contact me.
 Please take a moment and like, follow, and share the CDA's social media, too!